-Earlier this year we were blessed with the most perfect baby girl.
-Having spent many hours just staring at her has me thinking about what life may be like for her and her older brother when they grow up.
+Earlier this year, we were blessed with the perfect baby girl.
+Spending many hours staring at her has me thinking about what life may be like for her and her older brother when they grow up.
 I’m sure my thoughts are similar to most new parents.

 Will they be more like their mom or me?

 Are they going to hate me when they are a teenager?

 How do I keep them on the right path in life?